 The Bottom Line

-It’s important to remember that you can’t really overdose on marijuana or THC.
+It’s important to remember that you can’t really overdose on cannabis or THC.
 The result of consuming too much THC will be sleep. —It’s common for people to overdo it on edibles because of the amount of time it takes for the effects to set in.
 The time it takes to metabolize THC varies from person to person, but on average, it takes one to three hours after consumption before you feel anything.